-The Aga Khan Academy Mombasa has rolled out a training programme for public primary school teachers that is aimed at delivering a near immediate jump in the mean scores of the teachers' pupils - by up to 50 per cent or more in Math and English - as they benefit from new skills in mixed ability teaching, interactive teaching, and positive attention.
+The Aga Khan Academy, Mombasa, has rolled out a training programme for public primary school teachers at the Kenya coast.
+The training programme is delivering a near immediate jump in the mean scores of the teachers' pupils - by up to 50 percent or more in Math and English - as they benefit from new skills in mixed ability teaching, interactive teaching, and positive attention.

 Margaret Kalo, a teacher at Kipevu Primary School, said the programme has changed her classroom results in Math from a mean score in the 40s and 50s before she started the programme, to mean scores in the 70s.

 "The programme has been a blessing to me and my pupils," she said.

-Co-funded by the Aga Khan Foundation and the Canadian Department of Foreign Affairs, Trade and Development (DFATD), the CAD 2.5M programme has already trained 127 educational leaders and 1,841 pre-school and primary school teachers in Mombasa, Kilifi and Kwale counties.
+Co-funded by the Aga Khan Foundation and the Canadian Department of Foreign Affairs, Trade and Development (DFATD), the CAD 2.5Mprogramme has already trained 127 educational leaders and 1,841 pre-school and primary school teachers in Mombasa, Kilifi and Kwale counties.

 As one of the institutions delivering the grant funded training, Aga Khan Academy, Mombasa chooses public school teachers based on needs and value addition opportunity.

-"The essence of the program is to improve teacher performance," said Mr IsaiahNjagi, Aga Khan Academy, Mombasa's professional development centre monitoring and evaluation officer.
+"The essence of the program is to improve teacher performance," said Mr Isaiah Njagi, Aga Khan Academy, Mombasa's professional development centre monitoring and evaluation officer.